koteev-m/clubs_bot/README.md

 immutable`, `ETag: {fingerprint}` and intentionally omit `Vary` to stay CDN-friendly; new geometry produces a new fingerprint and URL.
 Asset paths are validated (numeric `clubId`, base64url `fingerprint`) and invalid inputs respond with 404.

+## Mini App UI

+The static Mini App lives under `miniapp/src/main/resources/miniapp` and is shipped with the Ktor app through `webAppRoutes()`.
+Run the server (`./gradlew :app-bot:run` or your preferred entrypoint) and open:

+- `http://localhost:8080/app/index.html` — browse clubs/events with filters (city, **UTC date in YYYY-MM-DD**, genre, quiet day toggle → `tag=quiet_day`, debounced search), pagination and a "Показать ещё" loader.
+Requests reuse server-side caching: client-side helpers store `{etag, payload}` in **sessionStorage** keyed by `METHOD URL` and send `If-None-Match`.
+On `304 Not Modified` the cached payload is rendered (⚡ indicator near the heading) without extra drawings; a rare `304` without a warm cache falls back to a plain GET.
+Filter selections are mirrored into the query-string so the URL stays shareable and restores the state on reload.
+- `http://localhost:8080/app/layout.html?clubId=1&eventId=100` — renders the hall map.
+Layout JSON is fetched with the same ETag-aware helper; the immutable geometry asset (`/assets/layouts/{clubId}/{fingerprint}.json`) is then loaded and drawn as an SVG with table coloring by status (FREE/HOLD/BOOKED), viewBox scaling and tooltips.
+Client-side filters work locally (VIP, near_stage, capacity floor, exact minimumTier selector) and switching eventId triggers a cached `/api/clubs/{id}/layout` call; a matching ETag yields a 304 and skips re-rendering.
+The current clubId/eventId and client filters are also reflected in the query-string for shareable URLs.

+Both pages automatically forward `X-Telegram-Init-Data: window.Telegram.WebApp.initData` on every request, mirroring the API contract (`Cache-Control: max-age=60, must-revalidate`, `Vary: X-Telegram-Init-Data`, tolerant ETags and 304 flows).
+Layout assets remain immutable by fingerprint (`Cache-Control: public, max-age=31536000, immutable`, `ETag: {fingerprint}`, no `Vary`), so browsers/CDNs can cache them safely.
+The behavior stays friendly to server validators (no ad-hoc TTLs), leaving freshness control to the existing headers.

 Related documentation:

 - [Полная документация пилота QR](docs/README_pilot_QR.md)